-specialists, nurses/technicians and administrators will come together for Hawaiian Eye and Retina 2015, to be held January 17-23 at the Grand Wailea in Maui.
-Some physicians come alone, but most bring a few team leaders to strengthen practice growth and success or as a reward for accomplishments during the year.
+specialists, nurses/technicians and administrators will come together for Hawaiian Eye and Retina 2016, to be held January 16-22 at the Hilton Waikoloa Village on Hawaii's Big Island.
+Some physicians come alone, but most bring a few team leaders to help strengthen practice growth and success.
 Many attendees also bring family, so after sessions they can enjoy the island together.

 The first two days of the meeting are designed for the entire practice and are spent together in the same room to offer insight from all viewpoints.
 The rest of the week, each profession has separate general sessions where they discuss relevant updates and emerging data.
 We’re privileged to have more than 100 of ophthalmology’s foremost experts join us and provide attendees with experienced perspective.
 The faculty wear leis, so you can easily identify and approach them with questions or feedback.

 We also provide breakout sessions as opportunities to have intimate conversations among small groups of peers.
 Meeting events are unopposed and included with your registration fee (except the luau), including:

 - Breakfast and lunch programs offer meals at tables of 10 as you dive

 - General sessions featuring didactic and interactive presentations to cover the